 When researching and preparing a role, your aim is not to learn and remember as many things as possible about your character.
 You aim to start thinking and acting like your character from day one of your research.
 To achieve this, your research is not merely intellectual; your research needs to be emotional and spiritual.
-It needs to involve psychological discoveries and action; to be more specific, you must use improvisation and imagination.
+It needs to involve psychological discoveries and action; more specifically, you must use improvisation and imagination.

 Method Acting is Transformational

-My Method Acting Coaching is Transformational for my Acting Coaching clients.
+Any Acting Tutor will tell you that Method Acting Coaching is Transformational for my Acting Coaching clients.

 The ability to become one with your character when given favourable and thorough characterization, method acting techniques, physical theatre practices and character embodiment comes as second nature, with my transformational ways into character development.

 The ability to transform from one thought to another, one trigger to the next, from one state of being to another state.
 One line of action or emotional events to the next.
 From the inner vibrational impulse to the full manifestation of the thought, idea or condition.
 With no separation between thought, time and purpose.
 This is transformational, and you can learn to do it with your character research.
 Learn to always create afresh without limitations.
 My methods let you meet your character from an infinite choice of perceptions.
 Every time you are “up” is a new unique moment and an opportunity for your character by which it will inevitably grow and expand.